 Victims of truck accidents tend to spend much longer in the hospital for their injuries than car accident victims.
-Injuries sustained after a truck accident can be severe and come with intensive medical care and bills.
+Injuries sustained after a truck accident can be severe and require intensive medical care and bills.
 Injuries following a truck accident are often life-altering.
 Financial damages can quickly add up to tens of thousands of dollars, not to mention immense emotional pain and suffering.

 An accident with a large commercial truck is significantly more likely to result in death than a crash involving two cars.

 As a general rule of thumb, the more serious the resulting injuries, the more complex and expensive the claim.
-Truck accidents often involve complex medical evidence and high-pressure insurance tactics that make them much more challenging than conventional auto accidents.
+Truck accidents often involve extensive medical evidence and high-pressure insurance tactics that make them much more challenging than conventional auto accidents.

 Generally speaking, the damages available to a victim of a truck accident in Virginia include (but may not be limited to):